StevenCostiou/Object-Centric-Instrumentatio-With-Pharo/README.md

 # Object-Centric-Instrumentatio-With-Pharo
-Summary of object-centric instrumentation techniques available in Pharo 7.
+A booklet on object-centric instrumentation techniques available in Pharo 7.
+See resluts/pdf/index.pdf.